loevgaard/SyliusBarcodePlugin/README.md

 # app/config/config.yml

 loevgaard_sylius_barcode:
+    form:
-    require_in_form: true # If true the barcode field will be required in the product variant form
+        require: true # If true the barcode field will be required in the product forms
+        require_valid: true # If true the barcode must be valid when entered in the product forms

 ```